So far he's said:

 It's become obvious throughout all this that in order to strengthen our position to take on the Sarah Brady's and others, we must first be unified -- ALL of us.
 And the best way to unite is to first begin to understand our viewpoints as hunters and shooters.
 I believe that talking together will help enlighten us all.

 Ok, poor choice of words again.
 I offered my resignation to Outdoor Life because I figured the axe was coming.
-Technically, I wasn't fired, though I believe I would have been had I not resigned.
+Technically, I wasn't fired, though I believe I would have been had I not resigned.and

 Hey folks, give me a break.
 Many of you are demanding instant replies and answers.
 I'm just getting the hang of this.
 If I had been a newspaper reporter instead of a magazine writer all those years, maybe I'd be trained for rapid-fire chat.
-I'm plugging along as best as I can.
+I'm plugging along as best as I can.and

 Someone said that I didn't explicitly mention the words "I'm sorry".
 I thought those words rang throughout my statement.
 If not, here it is: I AM SORRY!